All Products

 Use ECS RAM role credentials

-If your application runs on an ECS instance, an ECI instance, or a Container Service for Kubernetes worker node, you can use an ECS RAM role to initialize the credential provider.
-The SDK automatically retrieves and refreshes temporary STS tokens for the role that is attached to the instance.
-This method eliminates the need to manually manage AccessKey pairs or STS tokens.
+If your application runs on an ECS instance, an ECI instance, or a Container Service for Kubernetes worker node, we recommend using an ECS RAM role to initialize the credential provider.
+This method uses an STS token.
+When you attach an ECS RAM role to an instance, the SDK automatically retrieves and refreshes the role's temporary STS token.
+This method eliminates the risk of manually managing an AccessKey pair or STS token.
 For more information about how to create an ECS RAM role, see Create a RAM role.

 Add a dependency